Makaravilakku

 This lighting of the flame at the summit of the hill marks the finale of the pilgrimage season at Sabarimala which lasts about two months.
 This flame is lit at the time of Deeparathana at the Sabarimala temple.
 The flame is lit using camphor at the summit.
-Makaravilakku, which was thought to be a miraculous event by most visiting pilgrims, was later proven to be a "make-believe" hoax, being lit by members of the Travancore Devaswom Board and local police.

 Makaravilakku organisers

 Makaravilakku is a part of a religious ritual that was practiced since the past by the Malayaraya tribe who are believed to be the descendants of Malayaman Kaari in the forest of Ponnambalamedu (the place where Makaravilakku appears) and then later secretly continued by The Travancore Devaswom Board (TDB).
 It has been practiced for more than hundreds of years by the tribes and no supernatural elements are associated with it.

 The name refers to the lighting of a bright "vilakku" (lamp) three times atop Ponnambalamedu.